Randal J. Metz: Career

-Metz trained professionally with Mahlmann from 1970–2014.
+Metz trained professionally with Mahlmann from 1970 to 2014.
 In 1991 Metz and Mahlmann became M Plus M Productions, and co-directed the puppet theater until 2006 at which time Metz became the sole director.

 Metz also studied puppetry with Lettie Connell Schubert who was known for her television puppet performances of the 1950s on the Brother Buzz show and Looking Glass Lady.
 He also attended personal classes taught by Jerry Juhl, the head writer for The Muppets.

-From 1978–1980 Metz was trained by San Francisco Bay Area mime artist, Bari Rolfe, in the styles of masks and Commedia dell’arte.
+From 1978 to 1980 Metz was trained by San Francisco Bay Area mime artist, Bari Rolfe, in the styles of masks and Commedia dell'arte.

 In 1979 he joined with puppeteer Tom Royer to create The Puppet Company.
-The two performed from 1979–1980 at the Oakland Zoo (then known as Knowland Park Zoo).
+The two performed from 1979 to 1980 at the Oakland Zoo (then known as Knowland Park Zoo).
 A special small amphitheater was constructed for their performances.

-In 1985 he directed Oakland’s Vagabond Puppets, a city-sponsored touring show.
+In 1985 he directed Oakland's Vagabond Puppets, a city-sponsored touring show.
 The program, created in 1948 has included as directors Lettie Connell Schubert, Bruce Chessé, Blake Maxam, Jerry Juhl and Frank Oz.

-From 1986–1990, Metz studied with marionette artist Bob Baker, of The Bob Baker Marionette Theater in Los Angeles, California.
+From 1986 to 1990, Metz studied with marionette artist Bob Baker, of The Bob Baker Marionette Theater in Los Angeles, California.
 Metz learned the art of creating and performing variety-show marionettes.
 1987–1988, Metz was employed on two nationwide tours with The Big John Strong Circus, presenting large variety marionettes in a circus setting.
 In 1994 Metz was selected to participate in the Survey of Puppet Theater Techniques, taught by The Muppets performers, an intensive two week puppetry course.

 Metz has trained five apprentices who have gone on to successful puppetry careers: Rhonda Godwin, his puppetry partner since 2000, Kevin Menegus, Jesse Vail, and Evy Wright and William Lewis.

 When not working in the puppet world, Randal has acted with several Bay Area theaters, and has directed several plays.
 His company also teaches classes in puppetry and create puppet and prop rentals for stage musicals and dramas such as Little Shop of Horrors, Avenue Q, and Carnival!.
 He has performed as puppeteer with the San Francisco Chamber Orchestra and other musical associations.